DynaPlex/DynaPlex/docs/source/reference/api_refs.rst

 API reference
 =============

-To do: add docstrings in code, automatically generate api refs using autodoc
+To do: add docstrings in code, automatically generate api refs using autodoc.